froggestspirit/RandMap.py/README.md

 # RandMap.py

-Generate random Pokemon style maps
+Generate random Pokemon style maps.
+Press space to generate a new map